Remi-Janet/Brain-state-shift/README.md

 Requirements:
 - Matlab 2021b (for the GLM, leave-one-subject-out, and permutation test analysis)
-- R version 4.2.2 (to plot the main effect and interaction and the slope analysis). package(plyr);
+- R version 4.2.2 (to plot the main effect and interaction and the slope analysis): package(plyr);
 package(tidyverse);
 package(lme4);